Hello, I'm Mervi!

 Before you can publish your manifesto in any format, you must write it.
 Here's how to write your manifesto:

 Start with looking into other people's manifestos.
-Obviously, don't try and copy them, just see what others have done.
+For example, you can read my Meaningful Manifesto.
+Obviously, don't try and copy other people's manifestos, just see what they have done.
 This boosts your motivation and gives you ideas on what to include in your manifesto and how to manifest it.
 (See what I did there?)

 Start writing down your beliefs, values, goals, things that motivate and inspire you and reasons for why you do what you do.
 Pretty much anything that pops in your mind.